Highlights of the trip:

 Day 1: Kathmandu arrival

-Upon your arrival at Tribhuvan International Airport, one of the representatives of Trekking Guide Team Adventure will welcome you and transfer you to your hotel room in Kathmandu.
+Upon your arrival at Tribhuvan International Airport, one of the representatives of Trekking Guide Team Adventure will welcome you and transfer you to Nivas Boutique Home or similar category in Kathmandu.
 In the evening, you will meet your guide and a short brief on the trekking will be done.

-With an early morning breakfast, you will head on a venture to see the most iconic cultural heritage site located inside the valley.
+With an early morning breakfast at 9 am, you will head on a venture to see the most iconic cultural heritage site located inside the valley.
 Starting from the former Royal palace Kathmandu Durbar Square, you will visit other sites like Pashupatinath, Swayambhunath, and Boudhanath.
 All of these sites are Hindu and Buddhist pilgrimage sites and are flooded with devotees from across the country.

 Since Durbar square is located at the heart of the city and just a few minutes walk from Thamel, you can explore the location any time you want.
 The sites inside the complex like Kumari Ghar, different Temples dedicated to God and Goddesses, Big bell, 9-storied palace are the major highlights of the area.
 Similarly, located at the top of the valley, Swayambhunath is a Hindu and Buddhist Pilgrimage site.
 The unique white-washed dome is the major attraction of the site that carries brief mythology on its formation.
 On the other hand, Pasupatinath is a sacred Hindu pilgrimage site dedicated to Lord Shiva.
 The temple is located on the bank of the river and is surrounded by other numerous temples.
 You can get the details of the sight from the guide as you visit the cremation site at the bank of the river.